-Stopping sight distance is defined as the distance needed for drivers to see an object on the roadway ahead and bring their vehicles to safe stop before colliding with the object.
-The distances are derived for various design speeds based on assumptions for driver reaction time, the braking ability of most vehicles under wet pavement conditions, and the friction provided by most pavement surfaces.
+Stopping sight distance is defined as the distance needed for drivers to see an object on the roadway ahead and bring their vehicles to a safe stop before colliding with the object.
+The distances are derived for various Design Speeds based on assumptions for driver reaction time, the braking ability of most vehicles under wet pavement conditions, and the friction provided by most pavement surfaces.

 Stopping sight distance is influenced by both vertical and horizontal alignment.
-A roadway designed to criteria employs a horizontal, vertical alignment, and a cross section that provides at least the minimum stopping sight distance through the entire facility.
+A roadway designed to criteria employs a horizontal alignment, vertical alignment, and a cross section that provides at least the minimum stopping sight distance through the entire facility.

 Minimum stopping sight distances are provided in Table 210.11.1.
-Values shown in this table are based on eye height of 3.5 feet and an object height of 6 inches.
+Stopping sight distance eye height is 3.5 feet and object heights are the following: